Vicente Sota

-Career

 Born in Talca on 28 April 1924, he earned a degree in industrial engineering from Pontifical Catholic University of Chile.
 Sota joined the National Falange in 1940, and upon the party's dissolution in 1957, became a member of the Christian Democratic Party.
 While affiliated with the PDC, Sota served in the Chamber of Deputies as a representative of central Santiago between 1965 and 1969.
 Shortly after the end of his first term in office, Sota cofounded the Popular Unitary Action Movement.

 Sota left Chile for France after the 1973 Chilean coup d'état, where he spent thirteen years until returning to Chile in March 1986.
 The next year, Sota co-founded the Party for Democracy.

 He won two more parliamentary elections after joining the PPD, in 1989 and 1993, representing district 31, which covered portions of Santiago from 1990 to 1998.
 Between November 1994 and March 1995, Sota served as President of the Chamber of Deputies of Chile.

+Biography

+He was born in Talca on 28 April 1924, the son of Ernesto Sota Álvarez and Teresa Barros.
+His father, a lawyer by training, worked at the court of that city and later, during the first government of Carlos Ibáñez del Campo, lived for a time in the countryside near San Fernando and subsequently in Santiago.

+He married psychologist Carmen Gloria Aguayo Irribarra, who was appointed Minister of the Family by President Salvador Allende but was unable to assume office due to the 11 September 1973 coup.
+They had seven children.